Kapeel/R_Workshop/materials/day3/readme.md

 Histogram Challenge
 ========================================================
 type: prompt
-Plot individual histograms for sodium in the beef, meat, and poultry hot dogs.
+Plot histograms for sodium by hot dog type (i.e., one each for beef, meat, and poultry).

 **Hint**: subset the data